rbrt/rbrt.github.io/_posts/2016-07-10-TransitionEffect.md

 <h5>{{ page.date | date: "%B %-d %Y" }}</h5>

 Wow, it's been awhile since the last post!
-I hadn't worked on my transition effect much over the last few months to a pretty hectic period at work, but last week I got things solved and managed to make a fairly general package that can be dropped into any project.
+I hadn't worked on my transition effect much over the last few months due to a pretty hectic period at work, but last week I got things solved and managed to make a fairly general package that can be dropped into any project.
 The end result is this: